From Grunts to Lexicons: Emergent Language from Cooperative Foraging: Result

 \textbf{Implicit communication can emerge when explicit message communication is disabled [\emph{ScoreG}-P3-FC-XP].} We study whether agents can convey information through their sequence of actions in an episode when the explicit communication channel is disabled.
 We conduct an ablation on two variables: partner visibility and the presence of explicit verbal communication.
 When a partner is invisible, their location appears as an unoccupied cell in the observing agent's receptive field.
 We train XP agents in \emph{Inv-NoCom} and \emph{Vis-NoCom}, where agents either have or lack partner visibility, but no explicit message communication is allowed.
 If an agent observes an extreme score (e.g., 222 or 22), it can confidently infer whether the item is a goal or not.
-To isolate this confounding factor, we evaluate agents only under the condition that both partners observe high scores. \emph{Inv-Com} agents (XP agents trained in our default FG environments) achieve SR of $85\%$.
+To isolate this confounding factor, we evaluate agents only under the condition that both partners observe high scores.
+As shown in \autoref{fig:ablation_all}, \emph{Inv-Com} agents (XP agents trained in our default FG environments) achieve SR of $85\%$.
 Without communication, \emph{Inv-NoCom} agents perform below chance ($40\%$), likely because they fail to coordinate goal pickup without seeing each other.
+See more failure analysis in \autoref{appendix:implicit-sr}.
 Interestingly, \emph{Vis-NoCom} agents achieve an SR of 60\%, outperforming \emph{Inv-NoCom}.
-This indicates that both \emph{Inv-Com} and \emph{Vis-NoCom} agents can glean information from their partners—either via explicit messages or by observing partners’ actions—consistent with findings in \cite{grupen2022multi, wang2025scout}.
+This indicates that both \emph{Inv-Com} and \emph{Vis-NoCom} agents can glean information from their partners—either via explicit messages or by observing partners’ actions.
 We also evaluate the average length of successful test episodes.
 Both \emph{Inv-Com} and \emph{Vis-NoCom} agents take around 6 steps, while \emph{Inv-NoCom} agents take about 5 steps.
-This indicates that agents with more accurate communication require extra steps to send meaningful signals, increasing their communication bandwidth and hence, longer episode length.
+This indicates that agents with more accurate communication require extra steps to send meaningful signals, increasing their bandwidth and hence, longer episode length.
+Another possible strategy for implicit communication is bumping into each other; however, our analysis in \autoref{appendix:scoreg_bumping} shows this is not the case.
+The similar analysis above on implicit communication in \emph{ScoreG} is also applicable in \emph{TemporalG} (\autoref{appendix:implicit_temporalg}).